 The responsive ads offered by AdSense are the perfect answer to mobile web layouts.
-However, the automatic sizing is less than perfect.
-It sometimes displays sizes that don’t really fit or might not even find a fitting size at all.
-In this tutorial I am going to show you how you can set up an AdSense responsive ad choosing your own banner sizes for each browser width without coding.
+However, automatic sizing is less than ideal.
+It sometimes displays sizes that don’t really fit or might not even find a fitting size at all and stay blank.
+In this tutorial, I will show you how you can set up an AdSense responsive ad choosing your own banner sizes for each browser width without coding.

-At the end of this tutorial you won’t only know how to set up manual ad sizes, but I am also going to reveal a setup that performs well on most sites.
+At the end of this tutorial, you won’t only know how to set up manual ad sizes, but I will also reveal a setup that performs well on most sites.

-Dispite the benefits, there are 3 issues with the so called “smart sizing” of the ad.
+Despite the benefits, there are 4 issues with the so-called “smart sizing” of responsive AdSense ads.

-The second disadvantage of the smart sizing was that the fitting size is not always the best performing size.
-It is true that a text ad can have almost any format, but the often better paying image and rich media banners are just bought for specific sizes.
+- The smart sizing’s second disadvantage was that the fitting size is not always the best performing size.
+A text ad can indeed have almost any format, but the often better-paying image and rich media banners are just bought for specific sizes.

-The third problem I had when trying to optimize the ad was that the reports didn’t show the specific sizes.
+- Another problem I had when trying to optimize the ad was that the reports didn’t show the specific sizes.
 Maybe you didn’t know, but there is a difference between the ad size and the creative size.
-The ad size is a kind of a reserved place, the creative size is the one of the element displayed in this space.
-This can in fact be smaller than the ad space, or bigger, as it sometimes happened with the responsive ad unit.
+The ad size is a kind of a reserved place.
+The creative size is the one of the element displayed in this space.
+This can, in fact, be smaller than the ad space, or bigger, as it sometimes happened with the responsive ad unit.